mathfire/environmental-computing/README.md

 # environmental-computing
+## Provenance

-Cornerstone computational workflows produced under Dr. Yu Wei with committee Dr. Erin Belval, Dr. Iuliana Oprea, Dr. Maryam Tabatabaei, and Dr. Matthew Thompson of their Colorado State University affiliations and toils at the time 2016-2018/9
+These computational workflows were developed as part of research conducted under the supervision of **Dr. Yu Wei**, with committee members **Dr. Erin Belval, Dr. Iuliana Oprea, Dr. Maryam Tabatabaei, and Dr. Matthew Thompson**, during their respective affiliations with **Colorado State University**, approximately **2016–2019**.

+The repository preserves and documents computational work from that period for educational, portfolio, and reproducibility purposes.